nshenk/quartz/content/_index.md

 ---
 title: 📡
 enableToc: false
 ---

 Welcome.
-This is where I post ideas and information as it is developed.
+This is a new project to post my ideas online.
 The intention is to build a personal knowledge graph over time.
 Enjoy your stay.